Characters: Young Justice - The Light

 - Villain Team-Up: With Ra's al Ghul in "Targets".
 It's only later that we learn it's because they're both members of The Light.

-- Villain with Good Publicity: To the point where he's elected head of the UN... somehow.
+- Villain with Good Publicity: To the point where he's seen as the most likely candidate to take over as Secretary-General of the United Nations.

 - Well-Intentioned Extremist: This version of Lex Luthor tends towards this, or at least he likes to pretend to.